 The issue of transition from primary to secondary school was discussed at length across all focus groups and was noted as a very important phase in a child's life.
 While it was noted that things have 'improved in the past two years' there is still some worry that all children do not make a successful transition.
-A number of factors associated with making a successful transition to second level were discussed in the focus groups.
-These included, the age at which children transfer from primary to secondary school, having the supports in place to meet children's needs, and children's literacy levels.
+A number of factors were associated with children making a successful transition to second level and these included the age at which children transfer from primary to secondary school, having the supports in place to meet children's needs and children's literacy levels.